-2. County Roads: County commissioners are responsible for the care and maintenance of county roads (W.S.
-24-1-104).
+County Roads County commissioners are responsible for the care and maintenance of county roads (W.S. § 24-1-104).
 Counties alone own and manage more miles of road in Wyoming than federal, state, and municipal governments combined.
-In fact, counties manage approximately twice as many road miles.
-Most commissioners will agree (global pandemics aside) that the number one issue constituents engage them on is the condition of county roads.
+In fact, approximately twice as many road miles.
+Most county commissioners will agree (global pandemics aside) that the number one issue constituents engage them in is the condition of county roads.